whitewhidow/quest-sideloader-linux/README.md

-# Quest-sideloader-linux-mac
+# Quest-sideloader
-Simple quest sideloader for linux and mac.
+Simple quest sideloader for linux , mac and Windows(WSL1 only atm).

 Will take care of installing and moving apk, obb(s), permissions and json(s) all in one go.